Cjkjvfnby/big-o-easy-as-pie/slides/compare.rst

    * - computer and implementation
      - abstract operation
    * - input
-     - function that return operation for input
+     - function that return a number of operations for input

 Now to weight our algorithm you need to weight two functions.